umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 - **Thumbnail** - Pick an image or SVG file to replace the icon of this Block in the catalogue.

 The thumbnails for the catalogue are presented in the format of 16:10, and we recommend a resolution of 400px width and 250px height.
+### Layout options

+**TO BE DONE**
+### Data Models

+It is possible to use two separate Element Types for your Block Types.
+Its required to have one for Content and optional to add one for Settings.

+- **Content model** - This presents the Element Type used as model for the content section of this Block.
+This cannot be changed, but you can open the Element Type to perform edits or view the properties available.
+Useful when writing your Label.
+- **Settings model** - Add a Settings section to your Block based on a given Element Type.
+When picked you can open the Element Type or choose to remove the settings section again.

+### Areas

+**TO BE DONE**

 ### Advanced

 These properties are relevant when you work with custom views.

-- **Force hide content editor** - If you made a custom view that enables you to edit the content part of a Block.
-Then you might want to hide the content-editor from the block editor overlay.
+- **Hide content editor** - If you made a custom view that enables you to edit the content part of a Block.
+Then you might want to hide the ability to edit the content in the block editor overlay.

 ## Editing Blocks